Vilna offensive: Assault on Vilnius

 Battle of Vilnius and related operations.

 On 18 April, Colonel Belina decided to use the element of surprise and move into Vilnius without waiting for the slower infantry units.
-Polish forces left the village of Mýto in early morning.
+Polish forces left the village of Myto in early morning.
 At 03:30 on 19 April, Maj.
 Zaruski took Liepkalnis near Vilnius.
 Belina's cavalry bypassed Vilnius and attacked from behind, taking the train station on the night of 18 to 19 April; on 19 April, cavalry under lieutenant Gustaw Orlicz-Dreszer – future Polish general – charged into the suburbs, spreading panic among the confused garrison.
 He seized the train station and sent a train down the line to collect infantry.
 In this surprise raid about 400 prisoners, 13 trains, and various military supplies were captured.
 Piłsudski would declare Belina's cavalry action the "most exquisite military action carried out by Polish cavalry in this war".

 Cavalrymen fought for control of the center of Vilnius and took Cathedral Square, the castle complex on the hillside, and the enemy quarters on the southern riverbank.
 They also captured hundreds of Bolshevik soldiers and officials, but their numbers were too small compared to the enemy forces, who had begun to reorganize, particularly in the north and west of the town, and to prepare a counterattack.
 Belina sent a message reporting that "enemy is resisting with extreme strength" and asking for immediate reinforcements.
 At around 8:00 in the evening the train he had sent in the morning returned with the first infantry reinforcements.
 The Polish troops were also supported by the city's predominantly Polish population which formed a militia to aid them.
 By the evening of 19 April half of Vilnius was under Polish control, however, the Red Army troops and supporters were putting up a stubborn and coordinated defence.
 Only upon the arrival of the main force of Polish infantry under Generał Śmigły on 21 April did the Poles gain the upper hand, attacking those parts of the town still held by the Red Army.
 The Polish infantry was able to reinforce the cavalry in the city center, and during the night, with help of local guides, Polish forces crossed the river and took one of the bridges.
 On April 20, the bridges were in the hands of the Poles, and more of the city fell under their control.
 During the afternoon of that day, after a three-day-long urban battle, the city was in Polish hands.
 Piłsudski arrived in Vilnius on the same day.